JackFurby/Bootscout-theme/README.md

 ## Features

-* On brand styling as detailed in the UK scouts brand guidlines including correct colours and fonts.
+* On brand styling as detailed in the UK scouts brand guidelines including correct colours and fonts.
 * Sidebar-widget-area and footer-widget-area.
 These areas will be present if widget are added to the areas.
 The sidebar can also be disabled in theme options.
 * Banner images are present on all pages and added by selecting a featured image when editing a page or post.
-* Contact page tempate can be used to link your contact page to the sites footer.
-Only one page should have this tempate at any one time to benefit from the contact page link.
+* Contact page template can be used to link your contact page to the sites footer.
+Only one page should have this template at any one time to benefit from the contact page link.
 * Site logo can be added and displayed in the navigation bar.